KshitijMishra-185/Nimbus_Project_Kshitij_mishra_Project_93/README.md

 If successful, it creates:
 password_checker.exe

-How to Run (Windows)
+How to Run (Windows)-
 In the same folder:
 ./password_checker.exe

-How the Program Works
+How the Program Works-

  1.Password Input
 User enters a password — handled by readPassword().